Rockdrill/intranet/wp-content/themes/accesspress-parallax/readme.txt

 ---------------------------------------------

 == Changelog ==
+Version 1.25.3
+* Indonesian Translation Added
+Contributer - Rio Bermano <riobermano92@gmail.com>

+Version 1.25.2
+* Added the theme support for title tag and removed the hardcoded title tag

+Version 1.25.1
+* Fixes for the compatibility with Polylang Plugin
+* Post Navigation in the single post shows the post with same term only

+Version 1.25.0
+* CSS fixes to make compaltible with the latest release of WordPress 4.4
+* Auto Transition Bug in main slider fixed

 Version 1.24.9
-* Mimor bug on Slider fixed for RTL
+* Minor bug on Slider fixed for RTL
 * Google Map Section content not displaying issue fixed

 Version 1.24.8